janamanoharan/storeapp/README.md

 }
 ~~~~

-Lastly, make sure your app is bind to port 3000, so when we call `localhost:3000` we can access your front end.
+Lastly, make sure your app is bound to port 3000, so when we call `localhost:3000` we can access your front end.

 #### Users (10%)

-Your RESTful API should be able to CRUD users (what kind of rating app would it be with no users?).
+The API should be able to perform CRUD operations on users (what kind of rating app would it be with no users?).
 The JSON specifications of a user is below under `POST /users`.

- - `GET /users`  Get all the users, ordered by username ascending, in an array in the key `users`
+ - `GET /users`  Get all the users, ordered by username ascending, in an array in the key `users`.
  - `GET /users?query` Same as above and filtered (exact) by the possible query:
     - `firstname`
     - `lastname`
     - `age`
     - `sex`
-An example would be `/users?firstname=Tom&sex=M` could return
+An example would be `/users?firstname=Tom&sex=M` could return a JSON object containing a field `users` which is an array of User Objects.

 ~~~~javascript
 {
 "users": [